splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/_index.md

 First, we create the workshop scenario, by installing a simple Java microservices application in Kubernetes.

-We then walk through the basic steps to set up the OpenTelemetry Collector in Kubernetes and enable auto-instrumentation on the existing Java application running in Kubernetes.
-This  will start sending Opentelemetry signals to the **Splunk Observability Cloud** platform and enable the following components:
+We then walk through the basic steps to set up the OpenTelemetry Collector in Kubernetes and enable zero-config auto-instrumentation on the existing Java application running in Kubernetes.
+This  will start sending Opentelemetry metrics, traces and logs to the **Splunk Observability Cloud** platform and enable the following components:

 * Splunk Infrastructure Monitoring (IM)
 * Splunk Auto Instrumentation for Java (APM)